MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-quickstart.md

 These steps complete the setup of OSS required to be used in your game.
 Good luck!

 ## Use in Game Code
-Same as how to use other Online Subsystem plugins:
+Similar to using other Online Subsystem plugins:

 Add `PublicDependencyModuleNames.AddRange(new string[] { "OnlineSubsystem", "OnlineSubsystemUtils" });` in **Game.Build.cs**, then use it the same way as other game plugins.